patilsushilofficial/sorting-visualizer/README.md

 ## 🎮 How to Use

-1. Choose your preferred sorting algorithm from the dropdown menu
+1. Choose your preferred sorting algorithm
-2. Adjust array size and sorting speed to your liking
-3. Hit 'Sort' and watch the visualization begin!
+2. Hit 'Sort' and watch the visualization begin!
-4. Use 'Reset' to generate a fresh random array and start over
+3. Use 'Reset' to generate a fresh random array and start over

 ## 🤝 Contributing